reenazhang/hamilton-rocks/README.md

 Entire project is 6 weeks (July 12th - August 23rd)

 ### 1. Webscraping
-Obtain dataset by July 26th (2 weeks).
+Obtain dataset by July 26th (2 weeks) -- use twitter API.
 We will scrape Twitter users' reactions to Hamilton from its release in 2016 and its re-release in 2020.
 ### 2. Data Wrangling
 Complete cleaning data / all wrangling by August 9th (2 weeks)